 CAUTION!
 Unlike other attributes, the DONT_TOUCH attribute does not propagate from a module to all the signals inside the module.
+For more information, see this link in the Vivado Design Suite User Guide: Synthesis (UG901).

 Optimize Hierarchy for Advanced Design Techniques